 Actually I did, yes.
 They enabled me to start college, gave me the practical supports to become self-reliant and stand on my own.
 They’ve been there at every juncture, whether it was a house fire, the death of my mother or move.
 They’ve always been there for me.

 That is really good to hear, especially cause we have so many horror stories of church leaders.
 So that is that’s great to hear.
 I myself received food from the Church of Jesus Christ of Latter Day Saints for years trying to build BTR.ORG actually at the time.
 And so I was definitely supported financially and physically by the church.
 And so I have a great respect and appreciation for the work that my church does.
 I’m so grateful for that.
 That is a miracle.
 So where are you now?
 Do you feel like you’ve established peace in your life?
 How are things going now?

 Abby’s Post-Traumatic Growth

 The past 15 years have been hard in the way of not having relationship with my children.
 They’re still trying to figure things out.
 One of them has recently come forward.
 So that has been a really difficult path to go through, but I would have to just continue in my path and make the best decisions I could.
 I’m just about to graduate with a degree in Behavioral and Community Health.
 And I own my own home.
 I have friends and serve where I can, especially teaching faith leaders about how best to respond.
-I have a support group for victims of domestic violence and the focus of that is to not only support them, but help them dismantle passages of scriptures, the interpretations that have kept them in bondage and what God really wants for them.
+I help domestic abuse victims dismantle passages of scripture, the interpretations that have kept them in bondage and what God really wants for them.
 Yes.
 I feel like I’m at peace.